In Your Community » King » Construction Projects »

-- After talking with the City of Bellevue, we will postpone construction of the half-mile line segment along Southeast 16th Street between 148th Avenue Southeast and Phantom Lake substation so we can coordinate with the city on a future road improvement project.
+- After talking with the City of Bellevue, we have decided to postpone construction of the half-mile line segment along SE 16th St between 148th Ave SE and the Phantom Lake substation so we can minimize disruption by timing with a future road improvement project.

-Currently the electric system serving the Lake Hills neighborhood of Bellevue has limited reliability, which increases the risk of outages to customers.
+The electric system serving the Lake Hills neighborhood of Bellevue has limited reliability, increasing the possibility of outages for customers.
 PSE’s Lake Hills and Phantom Lake substations are served radially, which means they are each served by one transmission line.
-If the radial line serving a substation goes out, the substation and the customers served by it lose power.
+If the radial line serving a substation goes out, the substation and the customers served by that line lose power.
 In addition, because the substations are served radially, we are unable to use each of the substations’ full design capacity.

 To help solve these problems, PSE plans to build a new transmission line between the Lake Hills and Phantom Lake substations.
-The new transmission line will create a "loop", which means each substation will be fed by two transmission lines.
-If one line goes out, the other line will still feed the substation and customers.
+The new transmission line will create a "loop", which means each substation will be connected to two transmission lines.
+If one line goes out, the other line will still feed the substation and provide power to customers.
 In addition, the new line will enable PSE to make future use of each substation's full design capacity.
-This project will increase overall system reliability and allow for better use of existing facilities for customers in the Lake Hills neighborhood of Bellevue.
+This project will increase overall system reliability and allow for better use of existing facilities for customers in the Lake Hills neighborhood.

-PSE has selected our proposed route corridor along Northeast 8th Street, 148th Avenue Southeast, and Southeast 16th Street (see project map).
+PSE has selected a proposed route corridor along NE 8th St, 148th Ave SE, and SE 16th St.

-The City of Bellevue is planning a future public improvement project along Southeast 16th Street.
-PSE plans to postpone construction of the segment of line along Southeast 16th Street so we can collaborate with the city on design and construction for their project and ours.
-We believe this plan allows us to minimize construction impacts to neighbors along Southeast 16th Street, as they will be limited to one construction timeframe rather than two.
-The timeline for the city’s project is to be determined, but not expected to occur until around 2020.
+The City of Bellevue is planning a future public improvement project along SE16th St. PSE plans to postpone construction of the segment of line along SE 6th St so we can collaborate with the city on design and construction for their project and ours.
+We believe this plan allows us to minimize construction impacts to neighbors along SE 16th St, as they will be limited to one construction timeframe rather than two.
+The timeline for the city’s project is to be determined.

 What is a transmission line?